leonardoremondini/data-intensive-assignment-1/README.md

 # Data Intensive Computing - Assignment 1
-In this lab assignment done togheter with [Haris Poljo](https://github.com/harispoljo), we have precticed the basis of data-intensive programming by setting up HDFS, HBase, Hadoop MapReduce, Spark, and Spark SQL, and implementing simple aplication on them.
+In this lab assignment done togheter with [Haris Poljo](https://github.com/harispoljo), we have precticed the basis of data-intensive programming by setting up HDFS, HBase, Hadoop MapReduce, Spark, and Spark SQL, and implementing simple applications.

 # Assignment 1 - Part 1
 Given a list of users, we print out the information of the top ten users based on their reputation.
 Data is readed from HDFS and it is in the format described below.